Maximiliana "Anna" Montoya was Maria Martinez eldest sister. Born in 1885, she passed on in 1955.

 Anna usually made black-on-black pottery but she developed different forms and designs than what Maria and Julian were making.
 Her husband, Crescencio Martinez, was one of the founders of the San Ildefonso School of watercolor art.
 They were both encouraged and supported by Dr. Edgar L. Hewitt of the Museum of New Mexico.

-In the 1930's, they were being promoted at the top galleries in New York by painter John Sloan and writer Oliver LaFarge.
-An exhibit was designed, a catalog printed and New York art circes became new patrons of Pueblo Indian arts.
+In the 1930s, the same women were being promoted at the top galleries in New York by painter John Sloan and writer Oliver LaFarge.
+An exhibit was designed, a catalog printed and New York art circles became new patrons of Pueblo Indian arts.